linto-ai/linto-studio-plugins/README.md

 ## Custom ASR

-There are currently two ASRs available: Microsoft and Linto.
+There are currently two ASRs available: Microsoft and LinTO.
 They are located in Transcriber/components/ASR/linto and Transcriber/components/ASR/microsoft.
 You can use them as inspiration to create your own ASR.